evergreen-ci/parsley/README.md

 **Logkeeper**
 1. Clone the [Logkeeper Repository](https://github.com/evergreen-ci/logkeeper)
 2. Run `yarn bootstrap-logkeeper` to download some sample resmoke logs from s3.
-3. Run the command outputted by the preview step to seed the env variables and start the local logkeeper server
+3. Run the command outputted by the previous step to seed the env variables and start the local logkeeper server

     `LK_CORS_ORIGINS=http:\/\/localhost:\\d+ go run main/logkeeper.go --localPath {abs_path_to_parsley}/bin/_bucketdata`